Skip to content

 Infinite Banking Pros and Cons

-The pros and cons of infinite banking are littered around the internet from either:
+The pros and cons of infinite banking are constantly thrown around the internet by 1 of 2 polarized sources.
+The opinions you’re hearing seem to be hype or hate from either:

 • IBC agents trying to sell a Whole Life policy

-So you obviously have to consider the source and their agenda when evaluating their take on either the benefits or problems with infinite banking concept.
+You obviously have to consider the source and their agenda when evaluating their opinion on either the benefits or problems with infinite banking.

-Here is a simple table that hits on the most common infinite banking pros and cons you’ll find:
+Below is a simple table that hits on the most common infinite banking pros and cons:

-In the sections below we plan to provide a deep dive with some balanced context into all of these infinite banking concept pros and cons.
+In the sections below, we plan to provide a deep dive with some balanced context into all the infinite banking pros and cons we could find throughout the internet.

-That said, we focus on an educational approach and let clients determine if the benefits outweigh the problems with the infinite banking concept.
+That said, we always take an educational approach and let clients determine if the benefits outweigh the costs with infinite banking.

-The main benefit to having a daily flow of clients coming from the internet is the lack of urgency we feel to pressure anybody, sugarcoat things, or mislead people into thinking the infinite banking concept is too good to be true.
+By having a daily flow of clients reaching out to us from the internet, we don’t need to pressure anybody, sugarcoat things, or mislead people into thinking the infinite banking concept is too good to be true.

 Benefits & Pros of Infinite Banking